 But, if you have your asset selected while pressing the Load LDV kit button, it will calculate the world space object size and adapt the lookdev scene to your object.
-It should scale the entire lookdev scene and frame your asset in the camera.
-Of course, you can additionally re-frame the shot.
+It will reposition a camera to better frame your asset and move focus plane in order to better position focus point.
+Of course, you can additionally re-frame the shot and adjust the focus plane.
 It will also setup the turntable, so you have everything ready for your lookdev tasks.

 Asset auto-framing - LDV kit will automatically adapt to your asset and try it's best to frame it correctly